Glitch0000/Waste_Classification_Custom_ResNet/README.md

 # Waste_Classification_Custom_ResNet
-In this example we will use Waste Classification dataset to build image classifier using custom Residual Networks.
+In this example we will use Waste Classification dataset to build image classifier using custom Residual Networks. ققق
-ققققققققق